Index of this Post

 Bacchus by Caravaggio (1596)

-Seminar XI[iii] 11th March 1964 : p111 of Alan Sheridan’s translation : If the birds rushed to the surface on which Zeuxis had deposited his dabs of colour, taking the picture for edible grapes, let us observe that the success of such an undertaking does not imply in the least that the grapes were admirably reproduced, like those we can see in the basket held by Caravagio’s Bachus in the Uffizi.
+Seminar XI[xxviii] 11th March 1964 : p111 of Alan Sheridan’s translation : If the birds rushed to the surface on which Zeuxis had deposited his dabs of colour, taking the picture for edible grapes, let us observe that the success of such an undertaking does not imply in the least that the grapes were admirably reproduced, like those we can see in the basket held by Caravagio’s Bachus in the Uffizi.
 If the grapes had been painted in this way, it is not very likely that the birds would have been deceived, for why should the birds see grapes portrayed with such extraordinary verisimilitude?
 There would have to be something more reduced, something closer to the sign, in something representing grapes for the birds.
 But the opposite example of Parhasios makes it clear that if one wishes to deceive a man, what one presents to him is the painting of a veil, that is to say, something that incites him to ask what is behind it.

 It is here that this little story becomes useful in showing us why Plato protests against the illusion of painting.